lordvalor/vlozada.com/src/about.md

 ---
 layout: base
 title: About
+description: About me
 ---
-This page is about me
+This page is about me.